infinitymdm/.dev/content/blog/papers/charlib/operation.md

 simple method for identifying valid test configurations: comparing rows of the truth table for the cell's logical function.

-> TODO: insert image of truth table with rows compared to identify test arcs

 CharLib's algorithm for identifying valid test arcs first builds a truth table based on the cell's function (which is part of the cell metadata), then steps through the rows of that table to identify pairs of rows where changing a single input produces a change in the cell output.
 This